Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: Real-space renormalization groups and tensor networks

 where $W'$ is a new vertex coarse grained in the $y$ direction and $P$ denotes the RG transformation bunching the two horizontal legs of $W$.
 The next step is to do the similar process for two $W'$ connected in the $x$ direction,

-where $\tilde{W}$ is the coarse grained tensor in both of the $x$ and $y$ directions, and $Q$ merges the two vertical legs of $W'$.
+where $\tilde{W}$ is the coarse-grained tensor in both of the $x$ and $y$ directions, and $Q$ merges the two vertical legs of $W'$.
 The resulting $\tilde{W}$ contains $2\times 2$ original vertices of $W$, implying that its lattice space is doubled.
-The isometry $P$ ($Q$) is constructed from the vertex $W$ ($W'$) with use of the HOSVD.
+The isometry $P$ ($Q$) is constructed from the vertex $W$ ($W'$) with the use of the HOSVD.
 However, the HOSVD is not so popular algorithm.
-Instead, we can equivalently calculate $P$ ($Q$) from usual matrix diagonalization of a reduced density matrix for $W$ ($W'$).
+Instead, we can equivalently calculate $P$ ($Q$) from usual matrix diagonalization of an effective reduced density matrix for $W$ ($W'$).
 We will explain the process (II) below.

-We assume that the bond dimension of a vertex $W$ is $\chi$.
+Assume that the bond dimension of a vertex $W$ is $\chi$.
 We then align two adjacent $W$ in the $y$ direction and then take a sum with respect to the vertically connected link,

 which may be viewed as a minimal unit of column to column transfer matrix.
-We then construct a reduced density matrix with ${M }^x $,
+We then construct an effective reduced density matrix with ${M }^x $,

 and calculate eigenvalues of $\rho^x$ and the corresponding eigenvectors with the conventional matrix diagonalization (or SVD),